Sneh1999/Shopify-winter2021-ImageRepo/README.md

             - The download url is an unique url generated by firebase
             - Only admin has access on the read and can generate the url
             - Only users with permission for the image can download the image
-        - Ensure Bulk Imgaes are deleted : Following a parallel model(As in the case of upload),only allowing one image to be deleted at a time
+        - Ensure Bulk Imgaes are deleted : Following a parallel model(As in the case of upload),only allowing one image to be deleted at a time to prevent malicious attacks and increase speed of the response.
         - Download an Image: Get {{/users/{user_id}/images/{image_id}}}
             - Curl request:
                 ```